Darkwood: Development

+The game was ported to consoles by Crunshing Koalas.
+A Nintendo Switch version was announced during the Nindies Nintendo Direct on March 20 and was released on May 16, 2019.
+It was also released for the PlayStation 4 and Xbox One on May 14 and May 16, 2019.
+It released for Google Stadia on September 17, 2021 and later for PlayStation 5 on October 28 and Xbox Series X/S on December 23, 2022.

+The PS5 version makes use of the adaptive triggers and haptic feedback functions of the DualSense controller.

 Reception

 Critics wrote positive pieces regarding the game prior to and after its public release.
 It has a score of 80/100 on Metacritic based on 16 reviews.
 Metacritic also included it in their "top 100 best videogames of 2017" list.

 Amy Josuweit, writing for The Mary Sue, praised the game for not relying on jumpscares, creating what she calls a "PTSD-inclusive horror experience".

 The game was nominated for "Most Fulfilling Community-Funded Game" at the 2018 SXSW Gaming Awards.

 The announcement of the Nintendo Switch version was followed by articles by Variety and IGN.
 In the second one, Tom Marks (writing for IGN) praised the game for "not taking cheap shots" and "playing surprisingly well with a Switch Pro Controller".